 2. Train SAFe Program Consultants (SPCs)

 SAFe Program Consultants are the ones who work as change agents and lead the transformation while integrating the SAFe framework into an organization.
-They are instrumental in organizations coming to terms with the agile methods and also teach them to the managers, leaders, and project teams.
-They provide training to the concerned people in the organization on designing and enabling ARTs.
+They are instrumental in organizations adopting agile methods and teaching them to managers, leaders, and project teams.
+They train the organization's people who are concerned about designing and enabling ARTs.
 This will help them to drive the ART to its destination.
-There may be many ART leaders and stakeholders in an organization and their number may vary according to the scope and time of release.
+There may be many ART leaders and stakeholders in an organization, and their numbers may vary according to the scope and time of release.
 These leaders may include Release Train Engineers.
-System Architects, and Product managers.
-The other stakeholders may include business owners, internal suppliers, and operations people.
+System Architects and Product Managers.
+The other stakeholders may consist of business owners, internal suppliers, and operations people.
 They may be unfamiliar with the SAFe practices.
 So, all of them need to be trained.
 That is why it is important that the SPCs should be trained well.
-Only then the success of the implementation of SAFe and the launch of ART would be ensured.
+Only then will the success of the implementation of SAFe and the launch of ART be ensured.

 3. Provide training to Lean and Agile leaders

-Lean Agile leaders are the ones who understand the principles and philosophy of SAFe like practices, artifacts, and role activities.
-They are expected to implement them also.
-They lead the organization in adopting the SAFe framework for better results.
-They provide guidance across the organization for familiarity with SAFe.
-Every organization would like to have a smooth transition to the SAFe framework. and to achieve this goal, Lean-Agile leaders need to be trained to the highest possible standards.
+Lean Agile leaders understand the principles and philosophy of SAFe, such as practices, artifacts, and role activities, and are expected to implement them.
+They lead the organization in adopting the SAFe framework for better results and provide guidance across the organization to familiarize themselves with It.
+Every organization would like to have a smooth transition to the SAFe framework, and to achieve this goal, Lean-Agile leaders need to be trained to the highest possible standards.

 4. Define and set up the ART and the team